try-firefly/try-firefly.github.io/content/posts/case-study.md

 The main advantage of YACE was how specific it allowed us to be; each metric we wished to include could be listed in a configuration file.
 There were, however, a number of downsides.
 Using YACE resulted in having to poll an API to receive metric data.
 This polling caused a domino effect, resulting in increased latency in sending metrics to the collector and the need to manage polling intervals.
 The management of polling intervals is an important balancing act.
 Too many calls is wasteful and causes API throttling; making too few adds unnecessary latency.

-Looking towards other observability solutions [11], we determined a push based approach would be the better option.
+Looking towards other observability solutions<sup>[11](#ref_11)</sup>, we determined a push based approach would be the better option.
 Amazon CloudWatch’s metric stream service in conjunction with Amazon Firehose has the ability to aggregate and send metrics to an HTTPS endpoint on a per minute basis only when new data is generated.
 This ensures we quickly receive data when activity is high, and eliminate wasteful API calls when there is no activity.
 While there is little ability to specify exactly which Lambda metrics we wanted to receive and a nominal cost is incurred per metric update, this was the better option.

 {{< figure src="/assets/push-method.png" alt="Figure 8.2 Push method" caption="Figure 8.2 Push method" >}}